 At the beginning of each voyage the Master will conduct a detailed Safety Briefing highlighting all the emergency procedures and facilities on board.
 Whilst the ship generally operates an open bridge policy, during berthing or navigating in confined areas, guests should not access this area.
 Similarly, some deck areas will be restricted during these periods, to permit berthing operations and the stowing of fenders etc. Guests should at all times avoid those areas which specifically state for ‘Crew Only’.

 Life jackets are provided for each passenger and will be located within your cabin.
 Life jackets must always be taken on journeys in the ships tender, where they are required to be worn.
-Life jackets must be worn at other times when requested to do so by the crew.
+Life jackets must be worn when requested to do so by the crew.